 I went over, shook his hand, and bought the photo.
 Should I have felt offended?
 In the US or UK, sure.
 Here in Costa Rica no way.
 If he hadn’t caught my attention with gordo or macho, he might well have even dropped the g-word on me.

-Nicknames are so ubiquitous here it’s almost impossible to take offence by them.
+Nicknames are so ubiquitous here it’s almost impossible to be offended by them.
 Every country in the region has nicknames for themselves, too.

 Costa Ricans are Ticos because of the national propensity to add a diminutive to words, to make them sound cute.
 “Comida” becomes “comidita” or “perro” becomes “perrito”, for example.
 Ticos are proud of their nickname and think of it as part of their cultural heritage.
 A male Costa Rican is a Tico, and a female is a Tica.
 It is no way a slur unless it’s from a Nicaraguan with that word again “hijueputa” added to the front (only joking…. kind of).